SolaceDev/SolaceProductDownload/README.md

       - name: solace-tile
   [...]
 ```
-This will create a resourc called `solace-tile` of type `solace-product-download` which is given a path to download the given resource from https://products.solace.com/ as well as Solace product credentials.
-Furthermore, the accept_terms flag is required to accept the Solace Systems Software License Aggrement found [here](https://products.solace.com/Solace-Systems-Software-License-Agreement.pdf).
+This will create a resource called `solace-tile` of type `solace-product-download` which is given a filepath relative to https://products.solace.com/ as well as Solace product credentials.
+Furthermore, the accept_terms flag is required to accept the Solace Systems Software License Agreement found [here](https://products.solace.com/Solace-Systems-Software-License-Agreement.pdf).
+The Software License Agreement will also be part of the download in addition to the requested filepath.

 #### Pivnet Download
 ```